 So, I did some research, and *gasp* actually talked to my wife about it.
-Here are some pointers on how to help convince your wife that buying that motorcycle really is a good idea.
+Here are some pointers on how to help convince your wife or partner that buying that motorcycle really is a good idea.
 These points come from personal experience, and they worked!
-I’m now the proud owner of a 1969 Triumph TR25W (and hopefully another bike here shortly).
+I’m now the proud owner of a 1984 Yamaha Virago (and hopefully another bike here shortly).

-First of all, don’t dismiss your wife’s worries as nonsense.
+First of all, don’t dismiss your wife or partner’s worries as nonsense.
 She probably has legitimate concerns about cost, safety, or other things, and I’ll try to address those issues in this article.
-These were my wife’s concerns.
+These were my wife’s concerns and are some good points to bring up if you plan on discussing this with your wife or partner.

 Motorcycles Get Great Gas Mileage